 Oregon State University/USDA National Institute of Food and Agriculture

 To understand the barriers and opportunities for small forest and rangeland owners to receive payments for ecosystem services and the roles that community-based organizations are playing in assisting those opportunities; and to provide policy recommendations.
-Collaborators: Hannah Gosnell, Oregon State University; Sustainable Northwest
+Project webpage.
+Collaborators: Oregon State University; Sustainable Northwest

 Estimating the economic impacts of forest and watershed restoration and expanding the restoration jobs calculator

 USDA Forest Service, Rocky Mountain Region and Meyer Fund for a Sustainable Environment

 To expand study of the economic impacts of restoration beyond Oregon to other western states; use information to expand a restoration jobs calculator to other western states.

 Evaluating the Impacts of the Woody Biomass Utilization Grants Program